Vyral/base-template/_posts/2018-11-21-taking-control-of-your-database-part-2.md

 The human mind is under a constant bombardment of advertising and marketing.
 Over time, it becomes saturated.
 Realize that every day, we’re being bombarded with 5,000 or more marketing messages, but the mind can only hold a finite amount of information at any one time.

 According to the National Association of Realtors research, 76% of all sellers had only contacted one agent before listing their home, and 16% had contacted just two agents.
-For buyers, 59% had interview just one agent, and 22% interviewed only two agents.
+For buyers, 59% had interviewed just one agent, and 22% interviewed only two agents.

 {% include pullquote.html %}